internetofwater/Western-Water-Datahub/docs/ontology.md

 # Ontology

-The Ontology abstraction layer serves to disambiguate alike ODM2 parameters across different mapped source systems.
+The Ontology abstraction layer serves to map standardized ODM2 parameters to the associated parameters in multiple different upstream APIs.
 This allows user interfaces to use consistent language when refering to parameters of interest.

 The Ontology consists of two separate utilities: